 As we’ve discussed in a previous blog, content creation is outpacing all possible consumption.
 Marketing expert Mark Schaeffer coined the term “content shock” to describe this phenomenon in his seminal 2015 book The Content Code.
 Even as COVID-19 keeps one-third of the world’s population living under lockdown conditions where the digital realm is pretty much the only game in town, the competition for eyeballs remains as fierce as ever.

-With so much stuff online vying for attention, marketers must find ways to break through the noise.
+With so much stuff online vying for attention, your digital agency in Thailand must find ways to break through the noise.
 Unfortunately, simply cranking out content for its own sake won’t work.

 “Consumers want quality of resources over quantity from the companies they do business with,” says Matt Kamp, Senior Vice President of Influence & Co., a world-renowned content marketing company.
 “By ‘quality,’ we mean better targeted, more personalized, highly creative messaging.”
 However much the online world may continue to evolve, customers will always seek out brands that deliver on these key content features.